joshuawills/calendBackend/README.md

 </p>

 <p align="center">
-  The backend services for the Calend program.
+  The backend services for the Calend web-app.
 </p>

 ## Calend